 Each year there are more than 10 million new cases of TB which have lead to more than 1 million deaths.
 Lizbeth Hedstrom's lab has discovered two novel compounds, Q112 and Q200, with potent antibacterial activity and no cytotoxicity against mammalian cells in culture.

-Mycobacterium tuberculosis (Mtb) is a human pathogen and the main causative agent of tuberculosis (TB).
+>Mycobacterium tuberculosis (Mtb) is a human pathogen and the main causative agent of tuberculosis (TB).
 Each year there are more than 10 million new cases of TB which have lead to more than 1 million deaths.
 Additionally, emergence of drug resistant strains has made the leading clinical drugs ineffective.
 New drugs and molecular targets are urgently needed to address the emergence and spread of drug-resistant tuberculosis.
-The Hedstrom laboratory has discovered two novel compounds, Q112 and Q200, with potent antibacterial activity versus Mtb and no cytotoxicity against mammalian cells in culture.
+The Hedstrom laboratory has discovered two novel compounds, Q112 and Q200, with potent antibacterial activity vs. Mtb and no cytotoxicity against mammalian cells in culture.
 The next stage would be to test these compounds in an animal model.

 Tuberculosis (TB) is a disease caused by bacteria called Mycobacterium tuberculosis (Mtb).
 Each year there are more than 10 million new cases of TB and more than 1 million deaths.
-The current therapy for TB typically requires 4 drugs and takes 6 months.
-Besides, the emergence of drug resistant strains makes it necessary to identify better drugs to fight with Mtb.
+The current therapy for TB typically requires four drugs and takes six months.
+Besides, the emergence of drug-resistant strains makes it necessary to identify better drugs to fight with Mtb.
 IMPDH is a key enzyme in de novo guanine nucleotide synthesis pathway and is a promising new target.
 The Hedstrom laboratory is working with Atomwise to identify new inhibitors of Mtb IMPDH.
 They will receive 72 potential inhibitors designed using Atomwise’s virtual screening technology.
 The next stage would be to test the inhibition of these compounds for both MtbIMPDH and human IMPDH and antibacterial activity against a nonpathogenic Mtb relative.

 Many antibodies that protect against HIV bind to carbohydrates on the HIV protein.
 Thus, Brandeis vaccine researchers are interested in using these carbohydrates as HIV vaccines.
 Isaac Krauss and Leiming Tian are working on a novel vaccine platform technology that may also have applications to other infectious diseases plus certain cancers.